dbonattoj/blender-addon/README.md

 I'm far from an expert in Blender, and even less in Blender scripting.
 If someone find bugs, feel free to fill issues and send patches :)

+## DEPTH MAPS

+I don't use the depth maps at the moment, so I don't have checked their correctness.

 # Installation

 Please clone the git repository into the blender/VERSION/scripts/addons/ folder of your local blender installation.